krakrukra/PocketAdmin/extra/wiki/commands.md

 these commands is encountered in the script, it overwrites any effect that the
 previous command had.
 Both commands are used to automatically insert a
 specified delay (in milliseconds) after subsequent commands.
 The difference
-is, "DEFAULT_DELAY **n**" inserts a delay after any script line whatsoever,
+is, "DEFAULT_DELAY **n**" inserts a delay after any script line whatsoever, including
-including "DEFAULT_DELAY **n**" itself, "REM **s**", "DELAY **n**", empty
+"DEFAULT_DELAY **n**" itself, "REM **s**", "DELAY **n**", empty lines, etc; while the
-lines, etc; while the "ONACTION_DELAY" only adds delay after "STRING **s**",
+"ONACTION_DELAY **n**" only adds delay after "STRING **s**", "HOLD **s**", "RELEASE",
-"HOLD **s**", "RELEASE", or any combination of **press key** and **mouse
+or any combination of **press key** and **mouse control** commands.
-control** commands.
-"DEFAULT_DELAY **n**" command only exists for
+"DEFAULT_DELAY **n**" command only exists for compatibility with ducky script
-compatibility with ducky script and is not recommended for use in your
+and is not recommended for use in your own scripts.
-own scripts.

 5. "ALLOW_EXIT" command provides a means to stop current payload execution.
 It
 waits for 1 second while watching for user-initiated capslock toggles.
 If capslock
-was pressed 2 or more times, then the payload script will be abandoned and the device
+was pressed 2 or more times, then the payload script will be abandoned and the
-will go back to idle state, waiting for user to select some on-demand payload.
-If
+device will go back to idle state, waiting for user to select some on-demand
-capslock toggles were not detected during the delay, payload execution will continue.
+payload.
+If capslock toggles were not detected during the delay, payload execution
-You should make sure that that the device was successfully initialized before this
+will continue.
+You should make sure that that the device was successfully
-command is encountered.
-In fact, usually this command is most useful after some
+initialized before this command is encountered.
+In fact, usually this command
-sort of dynamic delay, eg. "WAITFOR_INIT", "ALLOW_EXIT" sequence allows you
+is most useful after some sort of dynamic delay, eg. "WAITFOR_INIT", "ALLOW_EXIT"
-to have a payload that can be blocked by continuosly tapping on capslock while
+sequence allows you to have a payload that can be blocked by continuosly tapping
-inserting the device (so you don't have to take the device apart and use
+on capslock while inserting the device (so you don't have to take the device
-MSD-only button for this).
+apart and use MSD-only button for this).

 6. "STRING_DELAY **n**" command provides you a capability to slow down the rate
 at which subsequent "STRING **s**" commands will be typing specified characters.